 7. Key principles to remember

-Conpago starts the request and communicates with residents
+Conpago starts the request and communicates statuses and selected comments with residents

 Urbanise manages all operational workflow